DerekPascarella/RainbowCotton-EnglishPatchDreamcast/readme.txt

 | Japanese text and rebuild the original images by hand.
 This required a lot
 | of pixel-by-pixel editing and the end result delivered to me were clean
 | images to which I could add English text.
 You'll see how it turned out after
 | clearing each level!
-All over graphics in the game were done by me
+All other graphics in the game were done by me
 | personally.
 |
 | From a technical perspective, this game didn't pose too much of a challenge.